-This series of misadventures that is known as brain freeze usually takes about 10 seconds to start after you’ve cooled the palate, and lasts for around 30 seconds – although at the time it can feel much longer.
+This series of misadventures that is known as a brain freeze usually takes about 10 seconds to start after you’ve cooled the palate, and lasts for around 30 seconds – although at the time it can feel much longer.
 Luckily for some of us (and very unluckily for others) only about a third of the population is prone to brain freezes, so if you’ve never experienced one don’t worry, you’re not missing out on anything.

-But what’s the best way to deal with a brain freeze, you ask?
+But what’s the best way to deal with a brain freeze, you might ask?
 Well there’s no magic solution.
 The best thing you can do is cop the initial pain, then keep your mouth cold, as the brain freeze is caused by the change in temperature, not the low temperature itself.
 If that doesn’t appeal to you as an idea, try pressing your (hopefully slightly) warm tongue against the roof of your brain-freeze-stricken mouth in an attempt to warm it up faster.